-We are all familiar with petrol cars: how to fill the tank, the amounts needed for maintenance or fuel, their pros and cons, and so on.
+We are all familiar with petrol cars: maintenance, fuel, pros and cons, and so on.

 They are gaining ground faster than thought.